Oberon, Sydney Australia - Sunday, 5 February - 8:20pm OberonAustralia.com

 Jenolan Caves

-Just 30km from Oberon, has the most spectacular and best-known Limestone caves in Australia.
-They are a world renowned example of caves of this type and have been open to the public for over 150 years.
+Just 30km from Oberon, Jenolan has the most spectacular and best-known Limestone caves in Australia.
+They are world renowned and have been open to the public for over 150 years.
 These caves are believed to have been first explored by European settlers in 1838.
-There are 9 richly decorated show caves open for public viewing every day of the year.
+There are 11 richly decorated show caves open for public viewing every day of the year.
 The duration of the guided tour of each show cave is from 1 to 2 hours.

 The caves are set in a 2,416 hectare reserve which has beautiful bush trails with lookouts and restful spots to enjoy the scenery.
-Colourful birds and native animals, red-necked wallabies, kangaroos, possums, echidna and wombats make their homes in this habitat.
+Colourful birds and native animals, wallabies, kangaroos, possums, echidna and wombats make their homes in this habitat.
+Almost any day, shy platypus can be spotted in Jenolan’s Blue Lake.

 Visit Jenolan Caves >>